Rishiyaduwanshi/portPilot/readme.md

 ## 🔧 Advanced Usage: Custom Nginx Configs

 Need full control?
-You can provide your own nginx block per app via the `customNginxConfig.path` key.
+You can provide your own nginx block per app via the `customAppConfig.path` key.
 When enabled, your config will override the default generated one.

 ---